SkyLined/sl-firstboot/README.md

 sl-firstboot will be reverted.
 Any changes made to the image by the payload script will remain.
 The system will reboot and continue to boot normally.

+If the payload fails, a root shell will be started to allow you to debug any issues.
+The boot partition will not be modified; the next time the system is booted the `sl-firstboot-init` script will be run again, and with it your payload.

 ## sl-firststart
 sl-firststart uses sl-firstboot to copy an initialization script